armandosjunior/Team-Profile-Generator/README.md

 ### **Steps for future development:**
 ```
 - add more Javascript!
-- successfully be able to add more then one employee
+- successfully be able to add more than one employee
 ```